 However much you would want to keep sending your customers messages, you need their consent.
-And even after getting those customers, you must give them an opt-out option in case they change their minds at some point.
+And even after getting those customers, you must give them an opt-out option if they change their minds.
 No one likes to feel trapped, and it would be respectful of you to provide them with a choice so that you only retain customers who, by their choosing, have opted to receive your business SMSes.

 Engage Millennials and Gen Z

 Put extra effort into increasing your reach to a younger target market, predominantly people aged 18-49.
 These are Millennials and Gen Z individuals who are used to using mobile phones to text.

 Moreover, many people in this category always have their phones, meaning they’ll almost always receive and open your instant messages.

 Send Email Previews